NguyenThuan-data/Booking.com-Web-Scraper/README.md

 # Booking.com Web Scraper

+## Motivation:

-Scrape hotel search results from Booking.com and export them to CSV for easy comparison.
+My friend who is secretary of a Vietnamese club spent a lot of time to read and pick out all accomodation's information for the club retreat.
+So I made a Scrape hotel search results from Booking.com and export them to CSV for easy comparison.
 Built with Python and BeautifulSoup.

+## Result and Opportunity:

+Now she could use it for any time that the the club go on retreat, reduce time and effort.
+This also could play as a extract tool for anyone in anytime want to retrieve a accomodation info faster, in order to get fresh and new data everytime.

 ---